rajatdangra/CoWIN_VaccineFinder/README.md

 Following are some of the main features of the App:
 - [x] Extremely User Friendly Settings: All the preferences can be Customized.
 User can Control Everthing.
 - [x] One Time Setup: User Preferences will be saved in Settings, so need not to set ever again.
 Just input the OTP and you are good to go anytime.
-- [x] Intelligent App: The App can VALIDATE beneficiaries, IDENTIFY invalid inputs (like beneficiaries combination, Dose, Vaccine etc.), Automatically UPDATES valid values and SAVE Settings.
+- [x] Intelligent App: The App can VALIDATE beneficiaries, IDENTIFY invalid inputs (like beneficiaries combination, Dose, Vaccine, Precaution Dose etc.), Automatically UPDATES valid values and SAVE Settings.
+- [x] Support to Download Appointment Slip on Successful Booking of Slot.
+- [x] Option to Cancel Appointment instantly.
 - [x] BEEP Notifier for user, in case of any important event - OTP, Availability, Booking, Session Timeout, IP Blocked.
 - [x] Auto-Regenerate OTP in case of Session Timeout, IP Blocked.
 - [x] Integration of Notification Engine with Telegram Bot.